Accenture/mercury/README.md

 Reference implementation for event driven microservices using three levels of digital decoupling

-HTML version of this documentation is available at https://accenture.github.io/mercury/

 ## Welcome to the Mercury project

 The Mercury project is created with one primary objective -